-GCSE Spanish aims to develop the ability to communicate confidently and coherently with native speakers in speech and writing; to express and develop thoughts and ideas spontaneously and fluently; listen to and understand clearly articulated, standard speech at near normal speed; to acquire new knowledge, skills and ways of thinking through the ability to understand and respond to a rich range of authentic spoken and written material; to develop awareness and understanding of the culture and identity of the countries and communities where the language is spoken; to develop language-learning skills both for immediate use and to prepare students for further language study and use in school, higher education or employment.
+A language GCSE will give you the knowledge and skills to communicate confidently with native speakers in speech and writing and to listen to and understand speech at near normal speed.
+You will learn about the culture and identity of the countries and communities where the language is spoken.
+This course will give you the language learning skills necessary for immediate use as well as a strong basis for further study and use in higher education and employment.